 The Australian Diabetes Educators Association (ADEA) is Australia’s peak professional organisation in diabetes education.
 It actively promotes best practice diabetes education to ensure optimal health and well being for all people affected by, and at risk of, diabetes.

 Australian Diabetes Society

 The Australian Diabetes Society is the expert organisation in Australia on medical and scientific diabetes matters and is devoted to the medical and scientific advancement of diabetes care and research.
 Its overall goals are to provide optimum care for people with diabetes and to research methods for curing diabetes and preventing those at risk from developing diabetes.

-Australasia Paediatric Endocrine Group
+Australasian Paediatric Endocrine Group

-Australasia Paediatric Endocrine Group (APEG) is the professional body in Australia and New Zealand which represents those involved in management and/or research of children with disorders of the endocrine system, including diabetes mellitus.
+Australasian Paediatric Endocrine Group (APEG) is the professional body in Australia and New Zealand which represents those involved in management and/or research of children with disorders of the endocrine system, including diabetes mellitus.